jamesgol/woocommerce-cart-stock-reducer/readme.txt

 == Changelog ==
+= Dev =
+* Add configuration option to set WooCommerce order status to ignore expiration on

 = 1.55 =
 * Move cart expiration check so it does not happen on every page load